mimblewimble/docs/docs/getting-started/wallets.md

 ## &emsp;GRIM

- Cross-platform GUI for in Rust 🦀 for maximum compatibility with original Mimblewimble implementation and focus on usability and availability.
+Cross-platform GUI written in Rust 🦀 supports both running a grin rust node or a remote node.
+Focus on usability and availability.
+&emsp;~Windows, ~Linux,~ ~Android,~ ~macOS,~ ~iOS~

 ??? abstract "How to: send/receive"